openframeworks/ofBook/README.md

   - Alternate [installation methods](http://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup) for bs4
 3. Download and install pandoc using the latest windows installer (.msi) from [here](https://github.com/jgm/pandoc/releases)
 4. Download and install MiKTeX using the windows installer from [here](http://miktex.org/download)
+  - When installing, check the box for "Install Packages on the Fly."
+The pandoc -> PDF pipeline uses latex packages that don't all come standard with MiKTeX, so this will allow you to grab any missing packages easily.